ycpcs/cs320-spring2016/lectures/lecture13.md

 Testing is the main way that we can ensure that the software is sufficiently free of defects.

-However, there are many other techniques and practices that are valuable.
+However, there are many other techniques and practices that are valuable to us.

 ## Code Inspections, Pair Programming